vectara/py-vectara-agentic/README.md

 * `verbose`: controls whether extra debug information is displayed
 * `inputs`: this is the actual inputs to the workflow provided by the call to `run()` and must be of type `InputsModel`

+If you need to store these variables for us in subsequent events, you can store them in `Context`.

 ### Using the Workflow with Your Agent

 When initializing your agent, pass the workflow class using the `workflow_cls` parameter: